Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           specified, then `source` is defaulted to `$AZ_BATCH_TASK_DIR`.
         * (optional) `is_file_share` denotes if the `remote_path` is on a file share.
 This defaults to `false`.
+        * (optional) `create_blob_container: true` denotes if you should attept to create the ouput container in the blob storage, this can have serious performance implication in the creation of multiple taks, so if you are auto generating a large number of tasks create the output container before the generation of the tasks and set this to `false`.
+          This defaults to `true`
         * (optional) `include` property defines optional include filters.
         * (optional) `exclude` property defines optional exclude filters.
         * (optional) `blobxfer_extra_options` are any extra options to pass to